-The most common side effect of treatment with bisphosphonates in tablet form is gastrointestinal (stomach and gut) upset.
+The most common side effect of treatment with bisphosphonates in tablet form is gastrointestinal (stomach and gut) upset, most commonly in the form of reflux.
 A very rare side effect is osteonecrosis of the jaw, which involves death of the cells in the bone of the jaw, and is associated with prolonged healing.

-The female body contains oestrogen receptors in many body tissues, including bone.
+The female body contains oestrogen receptors in many body tissues, including bone tissue.
 These receptors respond to the hormone oestrogen.

 Selective oestrogen receptor modulators (SERMs) are medications that work by blocking the oestrogen effect at some receptor sites while prompting an oestrogen effect at others.
 In bone, they work like oestrogen and lead to an increase in bone mass (density), mainly in the spine (less in the hips).

-Potential side effects of SERMs include hot flushes and a slightly increased risk of deep vein thrombosis (DVT).
+Potential side effects of SERMs include hot flushes and a slightly increased risk of clots in the veins (deep vein thrombosis, or DVT).

 MHT is considered first-line treatment for osteoporosis in women less than 60 years of age, unless there is a medical reason for not taking it.
 Some studies have shown that MHT can increase bone density by around five per cent in two years.